Frix-x/klippain/docs/pinout.md

 #### Fans

   - `E_FAN`: hotend fan.
 This fan should stay at 100% whenever the hotend is hot, so a PWM capable pin is not mandatory
+  - `E_FAN_TACHO`: tachometer of the hotend fan, optional and used to validate that the fan is spinning as a safety feature
   - `PART_FAN`: part fan used during the print.
 This pin should be a PWM capable pin to allow modulation of the fan speed
+  - `PART_FAN_TACHO`: tachometer of the part fan, optional and used to validate that the fan is spinning as a safety feature
   - `EXHAUST_FAN`: for an exhaust filter (such as the Voron basic exhaust).
 This pin should be a PWM capable pin to allow modulation of the fan speed
   - `FILTER_FAN`: for a filter (such as a Nevermore filter).
 This pin should be a PWM capable pin to allow modulation of the fan speed
   - `CONTROLLER_FAN`: to cool down your MCUs or electronic bay